January 2025 Magazine

 There is an old saying: Bibles that are falling apart are usually owned by people who are not.

-You won’t be able to get the Bible into the hands of all the people of your community, but you CAN get your church magazine into their hands.
-You can publish articles that tell them of the Christian hope in Jesus Christ, and which encourage them to lift up their hearts and minds to God.
+You won’t be able to get the Bible into the hands of all the people of your community, but a church magazine helps put it into their hands.
+The articles tell them of the Christian hope in Jesus Christ, and which encourage them to lift up their hearts and minds to God.

 May we wish you all a very happy and peaceful Christmas and a good start to 2025.